DHBern/labsforlabs-dh2023-slides/static/slides.md

 <div class="emphazise">➔ strive for specialization!</div>

-note: specialization means: we have specialized roles.
+note: when we strive for specialization, we can improve quality and performance of our lab and also make it more fun! specialization means: we have specialized roles.
 For example a project manager that keeps tracks of deadlines and has a broad overview.
 Communicates and organizes.
 Division in front- and backend/devops, senior devs support junior devs etc.

 ---